openSUSE/news-o-o/_posts/2024/2024-10-14-community-plans-ea-tech-summit.md

 We welcome submissions from anyone passionate about open-source software and community development.

 The summit's schedule will be published in February 2025.
+Visit [events.opensuse.org](https://events.opensuse.org/) for more information.

 <meta name="openSUSE, community, project, conference, Open Source, summmit, Orlando, Florida , Call for Papers" content="HTML,CSS,XML,JavaScript">